 I bring people to the theatre even if they’d never been to the theatre before.
 But it’s not for me to say, come, sit down, listen, I’m cleverer than you, I will explain something to you.
 It’s they who teach me about stories.

 I feel a responsibility toward that community; it’s kind of my community; it’s where I come from.
 I feel more responsibility toward these communities than I do toward mainstream audiences.

 I’m aware that there is a section of the audience who come to the show and say, well, here is some kind of a Muslim guy from Bradford, he’s going to give me that raw shit I don’t usually get.
 I’m trying to cut against this.

 Javaad Alipoor is a political activist, director and writer; his most recent work is the multi-award winning Believers Are But Brothers.
 He is an associate director of Sheffield Theatre, and Artistic Director of Northern Lines.
-He writes regularly on politics and culture for a range of publications, incl.
-The Independent and The Stage.
-His writing on politics and social theory has been published in collections including by Contiuum and Unkant.
-He was a founder of Bradford Says Everyone Stays, a pro migration organisation and an activist with human rights solidarity organisations.
+He writes regularly on politics and culture for a range of publications, including The Independent and The Stage.
+His writing on politics and social theory has been published in collections, including by Contiuum and Unkant.
+He was a founder of Bradford Says Everyone Stays, a pro-migration organisation and is an activist with human rights solidarity organisations.
 He is on twitter @javaadalipoor and blogs occasionally at attheinlandsea.wordpress.com.
-His latest production of One Flew Over the Cuckoo's Nest is out now.